rsdbhamre/Lalaland/Readme.md

 Once you have completed pre-installation, download the [latest version of Wabbajack]((https://github.com/wabbajack-tools/wabbajack/releases)) and place it in a folder such as `C:\Games\Wabbajack`.
 Do not place it in program files, on your desktop or in your downloads folder.
 I recommend placing it on an SSD as it will work quicker on there.

-#### Downloading and Installing LL
+#### Downloading and Installing LLL

-Downloading and installing AVO can take a while depending on your internet connection and computer.
-To install LL, complete the following steps.
+Downloading and installing LLL can take a while depending on your internet connection and computer.
+To install LLL, complete the following steps.

 1. Open Wabbajack and click on browse modlists.
 2. Check the 'Show unofficial lists' box on the top right.